Brighton & Hove Albion F.C.: Move to new stadium and promotion under Hughton (2011–2017)

-Back in the top division (2017–present)
+Back in the top division, and in European competitions (2017–present)

 Brighton's first season in the Premier League was largely successful, with the club rising into the top half several times in the season.
 After being one point above the relegation zone in January, victories over Arsenal and Manchester United in the final months of the campaign helped secure a 15th place finish.

 The club endured a difficult second season in the top division, narrowly avoiding relegation with a 17th-place finish.
 In the FA Cup, Brighton reached the semi-finals for the first time since 1983, losing 1–0 to Manchester City.
 Hughton was sacked following the end of the season due to the poor run of results.

 Following Hughton's sacking, Swansea City manager Graham Potter was appointed as the new head coach on a four-year contract.
 Potter extended his contract by two more years in November 2019.
 From March to June 2020, the season was suspended due to the COVID-19 pandemic.
 Brighton finished 15th and 16th in Potter's first two seasons, securing a historic fifth season in the Premier League in May 2021 that ensured their current spell in the top flight exceeded their previous run from 1979 to 1983.

 The club's 2021–22 season saw a ninth-place finish in the Premier League, the highest Brighton had ever finished in English top flight football, with a record tally of 51 points.
 In September 2022, Potter left the club to become head coach of Chelsea, following the dismissal of Thomas Tuchel.

 On 18 September 2022, Brighton announced Roberto De Zerbi as the club's new head coach.
 The league season was paused for the 2022 FIFA World Cup, in which Brighton midfielder Alexis Mac Allister played an important role in Argentina's victory in the tournament including starting and assisting in the final.
 Brighton reached their second FA Cup semi-final in four seasons, losing on penalties to Manchester United following a 0–0 draw.
 On 21 May 2023, Brighton qualified for European football for the first time in their history with a 3–1 victory over Southampton.
-Three days later, after a 1–1 draw with Manchester City, Brighton secured qualification for the group stage of the 2023–24 UEFA Europa League.
-Brighton finished the season in sixth-place with a record tally of 62 points.
+Three days later, after a 1–1 draw with Manchester City, Brighton secured qualification for the group stage of the 2023–24 UEFA Europa League.Brighton finished the season in sixth-place with a record tally of 62 points.